SoftInstigate/restheart-website/use-cases/content-management.md

 <img src="/images/restheart-content-mgmt.svg" width="70%" height="auto" class="mx-auto d-block img-responsive" />

 {: .text-justify .mb-5}
-Geo-location-based mobile and web application developers, modern art museums and even content management-as-a-service players use RESTHeart to effectively manage huge collections of complicated digital content.
+Geo-location-based mobile and web application developers, art museums and even content management-as-a-service players use RESTHeart to effectively manage huge collections of complicated digital content.

 {: .text-justify .mb-5}
-As a “Headless CMS” RESTHeart allows you to interface to add content and RESTful API to deliver content where you need it.
-And RESTHeart is a perfect API provider for JAMstack Web architectures, where it fits much more naturally than any WordPress customization.
+As a “Headless CMS” RESTHeart exposes a REST API to deliver content where you need it.
+RESTHeart is a perfect API provider for JAMstack Web architectures, where it fits much more naturally than any WordPress customization.

 {: .text-justify .mb-5}
 Many RESTHeart users tell us that they had their mobile or web content management applications up and running in a single day!